-17. RESPONSES FROM PARENTS
+19. RESPONSES FROM PARENTS

-Research and experience indicates that the following responses from parents may suggest a cause for concern across all categories of abuse.
+Research and experience indicates that the following responses from parents may suggest a cause for concern across all categories of abuse:-

-- Delay in seeking treatment that is obviously needed; - Unawareness or denial of any injury, pain or loss of function (for example, a fractured limb); - Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development; - Reluctance to give information or failure to mention other known relevant injuries; - Frequent presentation of minor injuries; - A persistently negative attitude towards the child; - Unrealistic expectations or constant complaints about the child; - Alcohol misuse or other drug/substance misuse; - Parents request removal of the child from home; or - Violence between adults in the household.
+- Delay in seeking treatment that is obviously needed; - Unawareness or denial of any injury, pain or loss of function (for example, a fractured limb); - Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development; - Reluctance to give information or failure to mention other known relevant injuries;

+- A persistently negative attitude towards the child; - Unrealistic expectations or constant complaints about the child; - Alcohol misuse or other drug/substance misuse; - Parents request removal of the child from home; or - Violence between adults in the household.

 You should follow up the verbal referral in writing, within 24hrs.
-This should be done on a WSCB 1 Referral form.
+This should be done on a MARF (multi agency referral form).
 This can be downloaded from the WSCB website www.wlscb.org.uk under Child Protection Procedures.

-Call the Multi Agency Screening Hub (MASH), Initial Response Team, Quest Building, 139-143 Lichfield St, Walsall.
-Tel: 01922 658170
+Call the Multi Agency Safeguarding Hub (MASH), Initial Response Team, Quest Building, 139-143 Lichfield St, Walsall.